duongtd23/PQTLS/README.md

 If nothing is wrong, you will get the output result containing `Result: true : Bool`.
 Note that you need to make sure that the paths are correct.
 You may need to use the absolute paths instead of the relative paths as above.

-After that, you do not need to load the specification again, but can continue loading the proof score of `inv2`:
+After that, you do not need to load the specification again, but can continue loading the complete proof scores of `inv1` and `inv2`:

 ```
-load IFF/inv2.cafe .
+load IFF/proof-scores.cafe .
 ```

 Moving to the Hybrid TLS protocol, similarly, you can run the proof of